build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

     * Expand **Personal**, select **Certificates** folder, and confirm if you see a certificate appear that is signed by your CA’s certs.
 ![Image showing the Personal certificate store of a sample smart card user.
 It has the certificate we requested, in its certificate store](./images/26-Personal-certificate-store.png)
     * If the certificate appears, delete the certificate (ensure you delete the correct one), and unplug your smart card.
     * If the certificate doesn't appear, unplug your smart card.
-Plug the smart card back in, click the refresh button in MMC, and the certificate should appear (it may take some time and multiple refreshes).
+Plug the smart card back in, click the refresh button in certmgr.msc, and the certificate should appear (it may take some time and multiple refreshes).
     * This confirms that the smart card is functioning as expected.

 2. Test that the certificate can be verified with OCSP:
     * In **certmgr.msc**, right-click your test user’s certificate, select **All Tasks**, select **Export…**
     * Select **Next**, select **Next,** select **Next** select **Browse…**, save the certificate, select **Finish**, and select **OK**.
-    * Open PowerShell and change directory (cd) to the directory where the certificate was exported to, and run the following command against the certificate: `certutil -URL **exportedcertificate**.cer`
+    * Open PowerShell and change directory (cd) to the directory where the certificate was exported to, and run the following command against the certificate: `certutil -URL exportedcertificate.cer`
     * In the URL Retrieval Tool window that opens, select the **OCSP (from AIA)** radio button.
 ![Image showing the "URL Retrieval Tool" window that was opened and highlighting the selection of the radio button "OCSP (from AIA)"](./images/27-URL-Retrieval-Tool.png)
     * Select **Retrieve**, you should see status as **Verified** and the OCSP URL appears.